Lyon-Ynov-Campus/YTrack/subjects/forum/README.md

 To know more about SQLite you can check the [SQLite page](https://www.sqlite.org/index.html).

+#### API

+One of the goal of this project is also to gather all the knowledge acquired throughout the year.
+With that in mind, you will be asked to create your very first mini API.

+* Your Go routes must either be :
+  * Public Route: A Route that present HTML content via `html/template` golang package
+  * "*Private*" Route: A Route that performs an action on the database or retrieves data.
+Then it returns a result in the response of the route *(ResponseWriter)*
+  <br><br>
+* Your JavaScript will then:
+  * Call the privates routes with the `fetch` function, specifying the method and maybe the params you want to pass to your route.
+  * When the route has responded, it will display the data on the page.
+(You can use [handleBars library](https://handlebarsjs.com/) to help you display the data dynamically)

 #### Authentication

 In this segment the client must be able to `register` as a new user on the forum, by inputting their credentials.
 You also have to create a `login session` to access the forum and be able to add posts.